 An Introduction to Building a Small Form Factor PC

-For December 2017, we continue to profile eleven distinct compact builds - just scroll down to the bottom of the page to select the one that's right for you.
-Over half of these systems are what we'd call "true SFF" builds, using the mini-ITX, STX, or NUC form factor, and utilizing ultra-compact cases smaller than a shoebox.
+For February 2018, we continue to profile eleven distinct compact builds - just scroll down to the bottom of the page to select the one that's right for you.
+Over half of these systems are what we'd call "true SFF" builds, using the mini-ITX, STX, or NUC form factors, which all allow the use of ultra-compact cases smaller than a shoebox.
 We also have three options that use mid-sized micro-ATX motherboards, one that uses the ATX format (but in the smallest ATX case on the market, the SilverStone GD09), and an ITX-based build in an extra-large chassis that allows extreme gaming gear to fit.
 With all that being said, by far our most popular model is the $1,500 Ultra-Compact Mini-ITX PC, based on the SilverStone SG13 chassis, shown above.

 As you consider building your own SFF system, keep in mind that every compact case is unique, so no single build guide can tell you exactly how certain components will fit together in that case.
 SFF cases often arrange components in a way that makes it difficult to install otherwise standard PC parts.
 That's why in addition to our many SFF Buyer's Guides, we've worked hard to put together a comprehensive set of step-by-step assembly guides covering a wide range of case layouts.
 We believe these are the most comprehensive step-by-step PC building guides you'll find anywhere!

 All of our Buyer's Guides shown below use Amazon's real-time pricing engine to provide up-to-date prices, and we also provide direct links to Amazon Canada, Amazon UK, and Amazon Germany, with regional substitutions made where necessary.
 If you purchase any of the components profiled in this guide, please use our links, which helps support continued development of this guide.